GRBs from Collapse of Thorne-\.Zytkow-like Objects as the Aftermath of WD-NS Coalescence: Explanations for two peculiar GRBs

+\citet{Zha2021} noted that the progenitor of GRB 200826A could be a WD-NS binary system.
+This system underwent UMT events prior to the merger, characterized by intense material interactions that significantly elevated its temperature.
+Following the merger of the WD and NS, a thermally supported compact object exceeding the Chandrasekhar limit, referred to as a TZlO, was formed.
+This object temporarily resisted gravitational collapse due to the combined effects of thermal pressure, rapid rotation, and electron degeneracy pressure.

+The accretion disk formed during the merger rapidly lost a substantial amount of material due to disk wind, leading to the formation of an expanding outer shell.
+As neutrino radiation continued, the TZlO shed most of its thermal energy, eventually succumbing to internal gravitational forces and collapsing.
+This collapse process is accompanied by neutronization, resulting in the ejection of neutron-rich material \citep{Yang2022}.

+The protomagnetar exhibits significant differential rotation during this process, generating magnetic bubbles that were the source of the prompt emission of GRB 200826A.
+Subsequently, the magnetar's dipole radiation accelerated the ejecta, producing radiation characteristics akin to those of a merger-nova \citep{Yu2013}.
+This material accelerated to subrelativistic velocity and eventually caught up with the earlier-formed shell by disk wind, colliding with it and triggering SN-like radiation.

-\section{The Fit}
+\subsection{The Fit}

-The next step is to test our model with the observational data.
-To do so, we first collect all available observational data in the following energy band: \begin{itemize} \item $\gamma$-ray.
-Following \citet{Zha2021}, GRB 200826A is shown as a short-duration burst with $T_{90} = 0.96^{+0.05}_{-0.08}\rm~s$ at $10-800~\rm keV$ band, with an isotropic energy of $ (7.09\pm 0.28)\times 10^{51}\rm erg$.
+Given that the afterglow of GRB 211211A has been effectively modeled by \citet{Yang2022}, this study refrains from replicating that analysis and instead focuses on further modeling the afterglow of GRB 200826A.
+To do so, we first collect all available observational data of GRB 200826A in the following energy bands: \begin{itemize} \item $\gamma$-ray.
+Following \citet{Zha2021}, GRB 200826A is shown as a short-duration burst with $T_{90} = 0.96^{+0.05}_{-0.08}\rm~s$ at $10-800~\rm keV$ band, with an isotropic energy of $E_{\rm iso} = (7.09\pm 0.28)\times 10^{51}\rm erg$.

 \item X-ray.
-Swift/XRT slewed to the direction of GRB 200826A at $\sim 6\times 10^{4}~\rm s$ after the trigger time of Fermi/GBM.
-The X-ray Data are obtained from
+Swift/X-Ray Telescope (XRT) skewed in the direction of GRB 200826A at $\sim 6\times 10^{4}~\rm s$ after the trigger time of Fermi/Gamma-ray Burst Monitor (GBM).
+The X-ray data are obtained from the Swift/XRT repository\footnote{\url{https://www.swift.ac.uk/xrt_curves/00021028/}} \citep{Eva2007,Eva2009} and are plotted in the middle panel of Figure \ref{fig:2}.